 This TMDL implementation plan focuses on reducing the movement of phosphorus from the watershed area into Lake Independence.
-As previously indicated, a reduction of 45% (1081 pounds/year) in the current nutrient loading to the lake is necessary to achieve the adopted water quality goal of 36 ppb.
-The stakeholder group agreed that the reductions (872 lbs/yr) from each identified phosphorus source summarized in table 15 could be achieved.
+As previously indicated, a reduction of 51% (872 pounds) in the current external nutrient loading to the lake is necessary to achieve the adopted water quality goal of 36 ppb.
+The stakeholder group agreed that the reductions from each identified phosphorus source summarized in table 15 could be achieved.
 In addition, internal loading is predicted to decrease by 209 lbs/year as external loading is reduced.